 \subsection{Transformer}

 Transformers were introduced by \cite{NIPS2017_3f5ee243} as a new attention-based building block for machine translation.
-Dynamic attention mechanism and global modeling ability make Transformer show strong feature learning ability \cite{transcrowd}.
+Dynamic attention mechanism and global modeling ability enable Transformer to exhibit strong feature learning ability \cite{transcrowd}.
 In recent years, Transformer has become comparable to CNN methods in computer vision \cite{Swin_Transformer}.
 Specifically, DETR firstly utilizes a CNN backbone to extract the visual features, followed by the Transformer for the object detection \cite{DETR}.
-ViT is the first one which applies Transformer-encoder to images patch and demonstrates outstanding performances \cite{ViT}.
-SETR extended a pure Transformer from image classification to a spatial location tasks of semantic segmentation \cite{SETR}.
+ViT is the first one that applies Transformer-encoder to images patch and demonstrates outstanding performances \cite{ViT}.
+SETR extended a pure Transformer from image classification to a spatial location task of semantic segmentation \cite{SETR}.
 More recently, the self attention mechanism and global modeling ability have boosted the effective applications of Transformer in various tasks such as object tracking and video classification \cite{Transformer_Object_Tracking1, Transformer_Object_Tracking1}.

-However, since Transformer contains no recurrence and no convolution, the self-attention mechanism in Transformer does not explicitly model relative or absolute position information \cite{position_encodings}.
+However, since the Transformer contains no recurrence and no convolution, the self-attention mechanism in the Transformer does not explicitly model relative or absolute position information \cite{position_encodings}.
 A sub-optimal approach is to add "positional encodings" to the input embeddings at the bottoms of the encoder and decoder stacks \cite{NIPS2017_3f5ee243}.
-Convolution has the ability to implicitly encode absolute positions, especially zero padding and borders act as anchors to derive spatial information \cite{cnn_position1, cnn_position2}.
+Convolution can implicitly encode absolute positions, especially zero padding, and borders act as anchors to derive spatial information \cite{cnn_position1, cnn_position2}.